Youniwemi/einvoicing-for-woocommerce/readme.txt

 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==
+= 0.2.8 : Fix Fatal error when order has no modified date, shows today's date.
 = 0.2.7 : Happy new year and Thank you all for your support.
 * Updated dependency digital-invoice dependency
 * Pdf Invoice : Show date_modified when order is not paid